This classic New England Blueberry Slump recipe is a cousin to the cobbler, served with dumplings on top instead of biscuits.

 - 2 tablespoons lemon or lime juice

-- 1 Make slump topping by placing flour, baking soda and nutmeg in a large bowl and blending well.
+- 1 Make slump topping by placing flour, 1/3 cup brown sugar, baking soda and nutmeg in a large bowl and blending well.

 - 2 Add butter and milk, stirring until it is just blended, It may be lumpy, but that is fine.
 Set aside.

-- 3 In a large saucepan, add berries, 1/2 cup brown sugar, and orange juice.
+- 3 In a large saucepan, add berries, 1/2 cup brown sugar, orange juice and vanilla.

 - 4 Bring to a boil over medium-heat, crushing berries as they are cooking.
 Cook, uncovered and stirring once or twice, for 1 minute.